 - March 2, 2017: In-person Learning Session #4 in Oakland, CA, focused on using data for population health management.
 Access the agenda and the slides.

 Webinars are opportunities for organizations to learn from a mix of expert training and peer sharing on topics identified throughout the program.
 All Comprehensive Track participants have access to the webinars listed below in the Low-Intensity Track.

 CP3 Comprehensive Track participant organizations had the opportunity to attend one of three site visits to a health center demonstrating best practices in the three training modules covered in the program.
 Site visits occurred in October and November 2016, and locations included:

 - West County Health Centers (Sonoma County, CA)

 - Clinica Family Health (near Boulder, CO)

-“Swap meets” are virtual learning sessions where CP3 Comprehensive Track participants can exchange ideas and share what they have been working on at their organizations in between in-person learning sessions.
+“Swap meets” were virtual learning sessions where CP3 Comprehensive Track participants could exchange ideas and share what they have been working on at their organizations in between in-person learning sessions.

 - Thursday, June 30, 2016: “Swap Meet #1”: Journey Mapping the Team-based Care Experience.
 Access recordings and slides here.

 - Tuesday, August 30, 2016: Swap Meet #2”: Communicating & Messaging around APM.
 Access recordings and slides here.